Shopping & Markets in Medellin

 Souvenir and Gifts

 The biggest dilemma on a holiday is often what to bring back home to family and friends.
 If you’re looking for food or beverage related treats, then specialty Colombian coffee is the most popular and easy to get gift option.
 A quick visit to Juan Valdez (the Colombian Starbucks) is usually the way to go.
 However, if you’re looking for much better quality coffee, many smaller cafes around Poblado will have their own freshly roasted beans which you can buy, grind and take home to share amongst your loved ones.
-We recommend buying coffee from Pergamino, Velvet or the Toucan Café.
+We recommend buying coffee from Pergamino, Hija Mia or Velvet.

 Another traditional food gift is “Arequipe”, the Colombian version of caramel.
 It comes in various presentations and combinations as well as offering a “lighter” version.
 There's also a coconut sweet which makes a mouthwatering treat, it's called Copelia.